 Yes.
 The General Assembly passed a law (SEA 1) in 2011 which requires student achievement and growth to significantly inform evaluations of teachers and administrators.
-Each school corporation has the flexibility under the law to determine what percent of a teacher’s evaluation is based on student achievement data.
+Each school corporation has flexibility under the law to determine what percentage of a teacher’s evaluation is based on student achievement data.

 If parents are satisfied with the education they are receiving in a public school, they won't leave.
 We need to stop selling our public schools short by assuming everyone will leave if given the chance.

-Nearly $8 Billion or 53% of the State Budget goes towards K-12 education.
+Nearly $8 billion or 53% of the State Budget goes towards K-12 education.
+The state budget passed during the 2015 legislative session provided an unprecedented increase of $470 million for K-12 public schools.
 Additionally, 41% of local property tax dollars that are collected fund traditional public schools.
 Approximately, 60 cents for every dollar we spend on education makes it into the classroom and the remaining 40 cents is put towards non-instructional expenses.

 Source: Dollars to the Classroom Report: Indiana Office of Management & Budget